7640 Syllabus (Fall 2019)

 Part 1.
 Observations

 Observe a librarian or librarians teaching information literacy in an institutional setting of your choice (school library, academic library, public library, special library, or museum/archive).
 Because you will be doing a teaching demonstration, you may find it useful to observe instruction similar to what you will demonstrate, if you can.
 You will observe instruction three times, and you can observe the same librarian three times or multiple librarians in one or more settings, such as classroom instruction, collaborative instruction, embedded instruction, instruction in an information literacy course for credit, or a workshop.
 Please do not observe the same librarian teaching the same lesson three different times.
 Interview the librarian(s) before and after the observation(s) and obtain copies of the lesson plans, if available.
-Observations should be completed by October 27.
+Observations should be completed by due date noted in Calendar.

 Part 2.
 Analysis